nkuppan/nkuppan/README.md

 I'm based in Chennai, India

-I currently work at Trimble Inc as a Software engeering lead.
+I currently work at <b>Trimble Inc</b> as a Software engeering lead.

 I'm passionate about coding and creating useful application.
 I also strive to contribute to the Android community; I enjoy publishing open source code and writing blog posts.